Admission Policy and arrangements for 2021/22

 - to contribute to community cohesion through the provision of quality extended services.

-Decision email/letters will be sent to parents on 2 March 2020.
+Decision email/letters will be sent to parents in March.

 6. The Governing Body has delegated responsibility for determining admissions to St Helens Local Authority, which will consider all applications made in accordance with the oversubscription criteria, without reference to the ability or aptitude of the child.